If you are visiting the San Francisco area, historic sites such as Muir Woods and Point Reyes are nearby and both can be seen in just one day!

 Make sure to stay tuned until the end because I will give you important parking information about Muir Woods!

-Note: This post may contain affiliate links.
-Which means if you purchase through my link, I may make a small commission at no additional cost to you.
+Disclaimer: This post may contain affiliate links.
+This means if you purchase through my link, I may make a small commission at no additional cost to you.
 Read full disclosure here.

 - The History